Understanding Einstein’s Special Relativity Physics

 Events P and Q are simultaneous for Abel, but Q happens before P for Bar.

-P and Q are what we call “spacelike separated”, meaning that no light beam (or observer) can travel between the two events.
+P and Q are said to be “spacelike separated”, meaning that no light beam (or observer) can travel between the two events.
 An observer who travels through P (or Q) cannot observe what happens at Q (or P), respectively.

-** and are the times at which Bar sees the events Q and P happen; these are, as we see, different from Abel’s perception of the events and their timing; she sees them as events that happen at times before (for Q) and after (for P) Abel sees them at Q and P respectively.
+** and are the times at which Bar sees the events Q and P happen; these are, as we see, different from Abel’s perception of the events and their timing; Bar sees them happen at times before (for Q) and after (for P) Abel sees them at Q and P respectively.

 img_5856-1